newaetech/chipwhisperer/doc/sphinx/tutorialtimingpasswd.rst

 -----------------------------------------------

 These steps differ from previous steps, as we are not going to be using a built-in target.
-However you can refer to :ref:`tutorialcomms` for general informationon using the ChipWhisperer-Capture Interface.
+However you can refer to :ref:`tutorialcomms` for general information on using the ChipWhisperer-Capture Interface.

 1. Start ChipWhisperer-Capture